 If you’re converting from Sage and “Batch invoice” was used to enter invoices, each line will be converted as a separate invoice (irrespective of the reference) as Sage stores the data this way.

-Some desktop transactions can be entered without contact details that are required for the same transaction in Xero.
-In these instances we create and use a "No Name" contact in Xero.
+Some source systems allow transactions to be entered without contact details that are required for the same transaction in Xero.
+In these instances we create and use a “No Name” contact in Xero.